-If you want to close a street for your party you will need to complete a Block Party Permit application.
-The fee will be waived but you will need to provide a traffic plan and a site map (see example), notify and get approval signatures of all those affected by the street closure, and you will be responsible for obtaining the traffic control devices (barricades, cones, etc.) from a professional traffic control company at your expense
+If you want to close a residential street for your party you will need to complete a Block Party Permit application.
+The fee will be waived but you will need to provide a traffic plan and a site map (see example), notify and get approval signatures of all those affected by the street closure, and you are responsible for obtaining traffic control devices.

 Neighborhood Services offers small grants to help offset the cost of hosting neighborhood events.
 For information on these grants, and block parties not closing streets, please refer to the Neighborhood Services Web Page.

 Depending on where your event is taking place, it may require additional permitting through the City's Liquor Licensing Authority.
 It is prohibited by City Code to possess or consume any alcoholic beverage, open or unopened, in a City Park or Trail except where allowed by a Special Event Permit issued by the City's Liquor Licensing Authority.
 The only parks allowing Special Event Liquor Permits are Civic Center Park, Washington Park, Oak Street Plaze Park or Legacy Park.

 Events held at other locations within the City may apply for a license to serve alcohol at their event.
 Please note that only 501(c)(3) non-profit organizations may apply for, and be granted a Special Event Liquor Permit.
 Visit the City's Liquor Licensing Authorit web page for more information.